chryswoods/siremol.org/tutorials/somd/getting_started_beg.md

 (cannot find topology file system.top)

 ```
-If you have any trouble with this, have a look at the [installation page](Installation.md), to get some help with installing Sire/SOMD.
+If you have any trouble with this, have a look at the [installation page](Installation.md), to get some help with installing the Sire molecular library of which SOMD is a part of.

 __<center>[Start tutorial](Lysozyme/FESetup.md)</center>__